shapeshed/shapeshed.com/content/post/creating-a-basic-site-with-node-and-express.md

                   section.cell
                     p Mauris porttitor <br />felis eu leo aliquet<br /> ac rutrum odio aliquet

+Save this file as `/views/layout.jade` overwriting the file created by the generator.
 This is a common template we can reuse.
-The line `section#wrapper!= body` pulls in content from the page it is used on.
+The line `block content` pulls in content from the page it is used on.
 Express also supports variables that you pass through to the template.
 In this case we pass the title variable.
-If you are coming from Sinatra this will all be familiar to you.
+If you are coming from Sinatra this will be familiar to you.
 If you are not I recommend consulting the [Express documentation][29].

 ## CSS in Express